jonfernq/Learning/Algorithms/SelectionSort2/README.md

 ![selection__](https://user-images.githubusercontent.com/68504324/232912404-033587fa-ddc6-494d-8c5e-90703823946c.jpg)

-### Invariants:
+### Loop Invariants:

-There are three potential loop invariants to track and verify for correctness:
+There are three potential loop invariants that can be used with mathematical induction to proof correctness (Meyer 2009, 2014; Furia, Meyer and Velder 2014; Paige 1986):

 **Outer Loop:**